bolt3x/Krylov/README.md

 Clone the repository:
 ```
-git git@github.com:bolt3x/Krylov.git
+git clone git@github.com:bolt3x/Krylov.git
 ```

-Inside the **src** folder there is the **Krylov.hpp** header, to use it in your code compile with
+Inside the **src** folder there is the **Krylov.hpp** header, to use it in your code compile it with the flag
 ```
 -I./path/to/krylov/header
 ```